jessicarush/javascript-notes/functions.md

 }

 var x = function foo() {
-  // this is called a named function expression.
+  // this is called a named function declaration.
   // It's equivalent to first declaring the function foo,
   // then assigning it to the variable x.
 }